thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 - To switch work between features - which is never a good idea, but it happens - we have to switch between branches.
 - When the feature is dev-complete and merged back into mainline, we may not forget to delete the branch.
 Otherwise we end up with a repository having a truck load of branches no-one dares to delete.
 Which in turn introduces another kind of technical debt.

+Now imagine the insane context and branch switching for a tester inside a team that uses feature branches.
+It is not just the three branches a software engineer is juggling between.
+Is is three branches per software engineer.
+So, in a team of 5 engineers, it means a tester juggles between 15 branches.
+Each branch is a different topic.
+Each branch has different dependencies requiring to reinstall these on each branch switch.
+If you were wondering why your tester is exhausted at the end of the day, here is the story.

 To summarise, to implement a feature, team members have to perform lots of version control operations on a day-to-day basis.
 Therefore, they need to remember a large set of version control commands.
 This creates cognitive overhead that could slow down the team.
 Again, this will inevitably have a negative impact on IT delivery throughput, lead time and time to market.

 Compare this complexity with the simplicity of having everyone on the team